simoncrowe/python-query-filter/README.md

 `~q.is_active` will produce the opposite result.

 #####  Functions
-There are some useful Python operators such as `is` be overloaded.
+There are some useful operators such as `is` that cannot be overloaded.
-Functions exist to replace these.
+Most of the functions below replace these.

 ##### query\_filter.q\_is\_in(query: Query, container: Container) -> Callable[[Any], bool]
 Returns a predicate that's true if the queried object is the `container` argument.